ubuntupunk/bankstat-dashboard/TASK.md

 - [x] Our app needs Terms of Service tos.py and Privacy privacy.py pages (2025-06-11)
 - [x] Add CSV upload functionality to `tabs/upload_tab.py` to directly send data to MongoDB (2025-06-11)
+- [x] Our dashboard_tab.py needs to be tabbed.
+Current content ie Key Metrics should be a Key metrics tab.
+Add a new Services tab services_tab.py, this will allow our user to purchase services such as banking and insurance, by comparing the best rates available in the market.
+(2025-06-11)

 # Completed